ampas/aces-docs/docs/background/contribute.md

 - Contribute code or transforms to the official ACES GitHub repositories
 - If a product manufacturer, implement ACES components in your product(s) and become an ACES Logo Program Product Partner

 ---

-## Working Group Participation
-ACES is an open, community-driven initiative developed in line with open source principles.
-Most technical work is carried out within working groups overseen by the ACES Leadership Team, and with guidance from the Architecture and Implementation Technical Advisory Committees (TACs).

-Working groups act as focused task forces that address specific topics or challenges.
-Announcements for new groups and open calls for participation are posted on [ACESCentral.com](https://www.acescentral.com).
-All are welcome to join, and meetings are held virtually and recorded to support broad participation across time zones.

-If you see a gap or opportunity in the ACES ecosystem, you’re encouraged to propose a new working group by completing the [ACES Working Group Proposal Form](https://acescentral.com/wp-content/uploads/2020/03/ACES_Working_Group_Proposal_Template_v1.0.dotx) and sending it to [aces@oscars.org](mailto:aces@oscars.org).

-Ongoing discussions also take place between meetings on the [ACESCentral forums](https://community.acescentral.com), making it easy to stay involved and contribute to the evolution of the system.

----

 ## Join the Conversation on ACESCentral.com